 Let’s be real.
 New York City is NOT an affordable city by any means and can take a chunk out of your yearly travel budget.

-For me the hardest part was to sort out a decently-priced accommodation.
-Everything is expensive and most places are severely overpriced.
-But once this is arranged, you’re good.
+The hardest part was definitely to sort out a decently-priced accommodation.
+Everything is SO expensive and quite frankly, most hotels are severely overpriced for the value they offer.

 While non-inclusive tax and tipping add a whole new level of complexity to your budget calculations, I was pleased to find many decent options to eat out in New York.
 Sadly, most of it doesn’t fit the healthy category but you’ll survive for a week.